Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Results

 Here, $\tilde{b}_{\mathrm{FTDE}}$ is the critical impact parameter for the full disruption of a hypothetical star with uniform density, i.e., $\rhoconc = 1$ (see also Equation 15 of \citealp{2020ApJ...904...99R}).
 Table \ref{tab:polytrope_stars} displays the values of $b_{\mathrm{FTDE}}$ of stars with polytropic indices $\gamma$ (where $P \propto \rho^{\gamma}$) 4/3 and 5/3 as calculated by \citet{2017A&A...600A.124M}.
 Shown also are the analytically computed $\rhoconc$ for these polytropes, and the subsequently evaluated (using Equation \ref{eq:FTDE_b}) $\tilde{b}_{\mathrm{FTDE}}$ values.
 We also estimate $\tilde{b}_{\mathrm{FTDE}}$ to be $1.95 \pm 0.20$ from our suite of simulations by fitting the remnant masses for given initial stellar and BH masses (see the following section for details), and find the values of $b_{\mathrm{FTDE}}$.
 Despite the significant difference in the masses of the black holes, our estimated values agree with those from \citet{2017A&A...600A.124M}.
 Estimates of this factor calculated by \citet{2020ApJ...904...99R}, \citealp{2020ApJ...905..141L} and \citet{2023ApJ...948...89K} all lie within the error range.
 Since the former two studies are on SMBHs and the latter is on IMBHs, we reiterate that $\tilde{b}_{\mathrm{FTDE}}$ is almost independent of the mass of the BH for a very large range of BH masses.
 The consensus between the previous works in spite of different numerical schemes (general relativistic grid-based hydrodynamics, adaptive-mesh refinement, and SPH respectively) and the current work strengthens this point.
 Therefore, we will use our computed value of $\tilde{b}_{\mathrm{FTDE}} = 1.95 \pm 0.20$ for the fit functions in the following sections.

 For completeness, Figure \ref{fig:concentration_factor_1Msun} (and Table \ref{tab:star_details}) shows the trend $\rhoconc^{-1}$ for \mesa{} $1 \Msun$ MS stars, with our three stellar models highlighted.
 We see that a more evolved star has a smaller $\rhoconc^{-1}$ (harder to fully disrupt) compared to a less evolved star (easier to fully disrupt) and that this relation is close to linear as a function of stellar age $t_{\star}$.
-Solar-mass stars with lower metallicities tend to be more centrally concentrated.
 Figure \ref{fig:concentration_factor_mass} shows the averaged $\rhoconc^{-1}$ values for a range of masses of \mesa{}-generated MS stars ($0.1 \Msun$ -- $20.0 \Msun$) of two metallicities -- $0.02$ (near-Solar) and $0.002$ (sub-Solar).
 We see that higher mass MS stars have denser cores and puffier outer layers (hence lower $\rhoconc^{-1}$ values, which plateau for stars of masses $\gtrsim 1 \Msun$ at $\sim 1.6$--$2.0$), while the opposite is true for lower mass MS stars.
 Moreover, metallicity affects $\rhoconc^{-1}$ only slightly, with the metal-poor stars being slightly less (more) centrally concentrated when $\ms > 1.0 \Msun$ ($\ms \leq 1.0 \Msun$).
 The (approximate) values of $\rhoconc^{-1}$ are crucial to applying our fits (see the following sections).